SMTP Relay in Office 365 environment | Part 3#415 min read

-For example: in case that we use to configure the IIS SMTP server to use the credentials of an Office 365 users named: John, each of the messages that will be sent from an LAN Mail enabled Devices\Applications to: other Office 365 recipients, will be displayed at the destination recipient as a mail message that sent by “John.”
+For example – in case that we configure the IIS SMTP server to use the credentials of an Office 365 users named John, each of the E-mail address that sent from a LAN Mail enabled Devices\Applications to other Office 365 recipients, will be accepted at the destination recipient as an E-mail address that sent by “John.”

 2. Firewall settings

-To enable the IIS SMTP server to create a communication channel to the Exchange Online, we need to create in the organization Firewall, outbound rule which allow the IIS SMTP to use TLS (port 587 or Port 25).
+To enable the IIS SMTP server to create a communication channel to the Exchange Online, we need to create in the organization Firewall, an outbound rule which allows the IIS SMTP to use TLS (Port 587 or Port 25).

 - Choose the Options menu

-- on the left side menu bar choose the account menu
+- On the left side menu bar choose the POP and IMAP menu

-- in the bottom on the page, click on the Settings for POP or IMAP
+- in the bottom of the page, click on the Settings for POP or IMAP

 Installing and configuring the IIS SMTP server